vitessio/website/content/en/docs/vreplication/vdiff.md

 **default** 30s

 <div class="cmd">
-VDiff finds the current position of the source master and then wants for the target replication to reach that position for _filtered_replication_wait_time_.
+VDiff finds the current position of the source master and then waits for the target replication to reach that position for _filtered_replication_wait_time_.
 If the target is much behind the source or if there is a high write qps on the source then this time will need to be increased.
 </div>